shipdocs/bastion-firewall/PRODUCTION_GUIDE.md

 - No visibility into what's connecting where

 **After Douane:**
-- UFW default outbound policy set to DENY
+- UFW configuration set to "Allow Outbound" (Pass-through)
+- Douane blocks unauthorized traffic internally
 - Every new outbound connection triggers a popup dialog
 - You decide which applications can access the network
 - Decisions are cached and can be made permanent